silcprotocol/silc/tests/nix_tests/README.md

 pytest -s -vv
 ```

-If you're changing anything on the evmos rpc, rerun the first command.
+If you're changing anything on the silc rpc, rerun the first command.

 ## Caching